-If you need to change the title on a house, be sure you have handled all steps in the process correctly.
+If you need to change the title on your house in California, be sure you have handled all steps in the process correctly.
 Otherwise, you might not have the rights you think you do.
 On the other hand, you might retain ownership responsibilities you no longer should have.

 What is Title on a House?